 In one scene all the white guests at the hotel are on buses waiting to leave the country under the protection of Western troops.
 A white woman on the bus looks at the black people being left behind while she pets her dog.
 The life of a dog of a white woman is more valued by the West than the people of Rwanda.

 Rusesabagina thought there was no way the world would stand by and let so many innocent people get killed.
 But later we hear Hillary Clinton on the radio saying “acts of genocide have occurred” to avoid calling it a genocide straight out, which would require America to act under international law.

 I loved that.
-I mean, it was terrible but it was the truth – unlike what all these Mighty Whitey films would have us believe about the nature of white people.
+I mean, it was terrible but it was the truth – unlike what all these White Saviour films would have us believe about the nature of white people.